puppetmaster12/cricguru/docs/_build/html/_sources/overview.rst.txt

 Built With
 ----------

-This project primarily uses Python 3.8 in combination with Pandas.
+This project primarily uses Python 3.8 in combination with Pandas and Beautiful Soup.
-Pandas is used to get the tables directly from the Statsguru query pages and convert them to dataframes.
+Requests and Beautiful Soup are used primarily to scrape and organize the tables and Pandas Dataframes are the main data structures.
 Urllib is used to format the url and append the query parameters.
 Poetry is used for packaging and publishing.

 Contributing
 ------------

-This is an amateur project at best and I am still a complete beginner to Python and would greatly welcome any suggestions, advice, constructive criticism, best practices or contributions to the project.
+All contrinbutions are greatly welcome with any suggestions, advice, constructive criticism, best practices or contributions to the project.
 Simply open a pull request or issue and I will check it out.